marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/ucobound.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: UCOBOUND, coarray, upper bound

 .. _ucobound:

-.. index:: UCOBOUND

-.. index:: coarray, upper bound

 UCOBOUND --- Upper codimension bounds of an array
 *************************************************